viktorteren/Seto/README.md

 **SAFE**: decompose allowing only standalone safe FCPNs

+**SS**: SAFE SMs: if the heuristics finds an unsafe FCPN the next iteration an SM is added (which is also an FCPN) and the iteration after the usual FFCPN search is performed.
+In this way we don't have slow computations ith pretty good results. being based on sequential search cannot be performed with BDD flag.

 ### Approximate algorithm using a script

 In the root folder the following script can be executed: